-Jack Dean, the critically-acclaimed rap storyteller behind Grandad & The Machine, presents a raucous new show with live music about England’s forgotten Luddite rebellion
+Jack Dean, the critically-acclaimed rap storyteller behind Grandad & The Machine, presents a rebellious gig theatre show about one of England’s forgotten revolutionaries

-Featuring an original score and live band, Jeremiah tells the incredible true story of the much-misunderstood Luddite rebellion – a movement that spanned the whole North of England, had more British soldiers fighting it than Napoleon, and made the destruction of machinery a capital offence.
+Featuring original live music inspired by hip hop and cinematic scores, Jeremiah tells the incredible true story of the much-misunderstood Luddite rebellion – a movement that spanned the whole North of England.

 “Impressive poetic, musical and narrative skills… undoubtedly a performer with an exciting career ahead of him.”

 “Rap meets British history with comedy and heart which is hugely relative to our current climate.”